swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 1. We need to define stable syntax for expressing lifetime dependencies as explicit annotations, and we need to define what semantics we apply by default on functions that do not explicitly specify these.

 2. We will need an unsafe mechanism to override lifetime dependencies of nonescapable entities.
+We also expect to eventually need to allow unsafe bit casting to and from nonescapable types.

 3. We will need to allow pointer types to address nonescapable items: `UnsafePointer`, `UnsafeBufferPointer` type families, perhaps `ManagedBuffer`.
 The primary design task here is to decide what lifetime semantics we want to assign to pointer dereferencing operations, including mutations.